Ostrobothnia (administrative region): List of municipalities

+Language numbers

 Climate

 Ostrobothnia is located in the borderlands between the humid continental and subarctic climates (Köppen Dfb/Dfc).
 Its winters are moderated by prevailing westerly winds from the mild North Atlantic Current travelling across Norway, Sweden and the Bay of Bothnia.
 Although the sea tends to easily freeze over in winter during prolonged spells of cold weather due to the low salinity, winters seldom get severely cold.

 In general during latter decades, the southern Bothnia Bay coastlines of central Norrland in Sweden across the strait and Ostrobothnia mostly range from slightly above 20 C average highs in summer to about -3 C highs and -10 C lows in winter.
 Due to the vastness of the region from north to south, this will vary by a bit from one place to another depending on latitude.

 Precipitation is quite variable but is enough to build up a reliable snowpack all through the region during winter months.
 In summer, Ostrobothnia experiences perpetual civil twilight due to its high latitude with the sun angle never falling below -3° at summer solstice in Vaasa and -2° in Jakobstad.
 During that time of the year, daylight remains bright enough to permit daytime outdoor activities without artificial lighting especially under clear skies.
 As a result, days are short during winter although all areas of Ostrobothnia are far south of the Arctic Circle.

-Politics

-Results of the 2019 Finnish parliamentary election in Ostrobothnia: